Tropical Pharmacology and Therapeutics

 We develop and optimize treatment regimens for poverty-related and neglected tropical diseases by using pharmacometric mathematical models.

-Nearly one million people die each year from poverty-related and ‘neglected’ tropical parasitic and fungal infections such as malaria, leishmaniasis and mycetoma.
+Nearly one million people die each year from poverty-related and ‘neglected’ tropical diseases (NTDs), caused by parasites and fungi, such as malaria, leishmaniasis and mycetoma.
 This is mainly due to a lack of safe and effective drugs.
-Vulnerable patient groups such as children and pregnant women are worst affected, but these groups are often excluded from clinical trials in the development of drugs.
+Underserved and understudied patient groups such as children and pregnant women are worst affected, but these groups are often excluded from clinical trials in the development of drugs.
 This means that there is a lack of good treatment options for those patients who actually need them the most.

 Research Group